 Good question!
 So far we’ve offered things like two volunteers to attend a full-day consultation with Melbourne Museum on their new 'Human Body' exhibit, three volunteers to attend a regular reference group meeting on the implementation of the government’s family violence reforms, an opportunity to be a paid facilitator at the Victorian Government’s Youth Summit, a paid graphic design project to re-brand YDAS, and a paid internship to assist our social media activity.
 In the future we’ll be looking for four or five young people we can train in some basic human resources processes so that we can have a pool of young people to help us on our recruitment panels.

 YACVic staff make the decision on who’s best to take up the opportunity.
 But each decision is different: if it’s a big opportunity or a paid gig, then we may involve a small group of young people to help us make the choice.
 We will keep a record of who’s had what opportunity in the past to ensure we’re getting a good spread of young people involved.
 (But that doesn’t mean you shouldn’t put your hand up for more than one thing.)

 Who oversees the work?

 Everyone at YACVic has a stake in this model.
-The board receive updates on it at every board meeting and the CEO is very engaged in its implementation.
+The Board receive updates on it at every Board meeting and the CEO is very engaged in its implementation.
 Now, all of the team are thinking about ways to engage young people in their work.
-On a day-to-day basis, YACVic’s participation and development officer, Sam Champion, is managing this work.
+On a day-to-day basis, Sam Champion, YACVic’s Participation and Development Manager, is managing this work.
 Sam is ably assisted by the Participation Review Implementation and Monitoring Group, which is a big name for a group of (mainly) young people who guide and steer our work on this model.

 Want to know more?